-Fluidigm Corporation (the Company) was incorporated in the state of California on May 19, 1999, to commercialize microfluidic technology initially developed at the California Institute of Technology (Caltech).
+Fluidigm Corporation (the Company) was incorporated in the state of California on May 19, 1999, to commercialize microfluidic technology initially developed at the California Institute of Technology.
 In July 2007, the Company was reincorporated in Delaware.
 The Company's headquarters are located in South San Francisco, California.

 The Company develops, manufactures and markets proprietary Integrated Fluidic Circuit systems that significantly improve the productivity of life science research.
-The Company's Integrated Fluidic Circuits, or IFCs, enable the simultaneous performance of thousands of biochemical measurements in extremely minute volumes.
-The Company created this "integrated circuit for biology" by achieving unprecedented miniaturization, integration and automation of sophisticated liquid handling processes on a single microfabricated device.
+The Company's Integrated Fluidic Circuits (IFCs), enable the simultaneous performance of thousands of biochemical measurements in extremely minute volumes.
+The Company created this "integrated circuit for biology" by miniaturizing, integrating and automating sophisticated liquid handling processes on a single microfabricated device.
 The Company's customers include many leading biotechnology and pharmaceutical companies, academic institutions, and life science laboratories worldwide.

 The Company has incurred significant net losses since inception.
-As of March 29, 2008, the Company had an accumulated deficit of approximately \$140.4 million and cash, cash equivalents and available-for-sale securities of approximately \$31.2 million.
+As of June 28, 2008, the Company had an accumulated deficit of approximately \$149.1 million and cash, cash equivalents and available-for-sale securities of approximately \$32.5 million.
 The Company expects to incur significant expenses to fund operations to develop new products and to support existing product sales.
 Failure to generate sufficient revenues, achieve planned gross margins, control operating costs, or to raise sufficient additional funds may require the Company to modify, delay, or abandon some of its future expansion or expenditures, which could have a material adverse effect on the Company's business, operating results, financial condition, and ability to achieve its intended business objectives.